+• An evidence-based emissions trajectory reaching the stated targets by 2050 or earlier, provided in the plan;

+• Documentation of the modelling methodology used to develop the emissions trajectory(s);

+• Details of the emissions models, tools, or model outputs used to develop the emissions trajectory.

+The carbon budget specifies actions in a detailed emissions trajectory (based on a contraction and convergence methodology);

+• The budget and actions are distributed across 3-year or 5-year cycles and there are regular reviews and annual public reporting;

-- An evidence-based emissions trajectory reaching the stated targets by 2050 or earlier, provided in the plan; - Documentation of the modelling methodology used to develop the emissions trajectory(s); - Details of the emissions models or model outputs used to develop the emissions trajectory; - Documentation of the rationale and calculations for any adopted carbon budgets (e.g. based on emissions trajectories, or other carbon budgeting methodologies).
+Documentation of the rationale and calculations for any adopted carbon budgets (e.g. based on emissions trajectories, or other carbon budgeting methodologies);

+• The expected aggregate impact of specific major climate actions is projected against milestone through to 2050;

+• Actions are allocated to individual institutions, who are responsible for implementing actions and meeting key performance indicators.

+2.5 Climate risk assessment